reutlazarr/AspProject/wiki/AppUserGuide.md

 Log in using the email and password you registered with.

-### Feed
+## Exploring the Feed
-Your main feed displays both your posts and those from friends and non-friends alike.
+Once logged in, you will see a feed containing posts from your friends and suggested posts from non-friends to help you discover new people.
 You can:
 - Edit your details by selecting the menu option.
 - Log out by clicking the logout button.
 - Add a new post by selecting "Add Post."